-The implementation of existing and revised actions within the Place Plans would be supported through allocations within the City's existing operating budgets as detailed in Attachments 3, 4, 5 and 6.
+The implementation of the actions within the Place Plans are resourced through the City's approved operating and capital budgets as detailed in Attachments 3, 4, 5 and 6.

 COMMENTS:

 The Place Plans are 'place based' strategic action plans that guide the allocation of funding and resources in the City's town centres and places.
 The Place Plans direct the City's service units to deliver a range of place-based initiatives and enable the City to effectively support and coordinate change.